The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 it with a newline, and to flush standard output.
-If your program uses the Standard I/O library, standard output may not be flushed immediately, and **mimedefang-multiplexor** will wait forever for the filter\'s reply, and eventually kill the filter on the assumption it has hung up.
+If your program uses the Standard I/O library, standard output may not be flushed immediately, and **mimedefang-multiplexor** will wait forever for the filter's reply, and eventually kill the filter on the assumption it has hung up.

 In server mode, if the filter program receives a SIGINT signal, it must